At Least 8 People Dead After School Shooting In Santa Fe, Texas

 Other witnesses told KTRK-TV that the shooting happened in an art class, and one student told the television station that a girl was shot.
 “There was someone that walked in with a shotgun and started shooting,” the student said, “and this girl got shot in the leg.”
 That student did not get a good look at the shooter, because she was running to hide.

-Law enforcement officials stated that the shooter is a student at Santa Fe High School.
+Law enforcement officials stated that the suspect and detained individual are both students at Santa Fe High School.

+“A kid came out.
+He had a black-like trench coat on, a sawed-off shotgun with a pistol grip, and I seen something sharp on his chest,” recalled student Damon Rabon.
+“Then, he turned, and instead of looking our way, he just grabbed the backpack and went right back into the art room.”

+“We shut the door in our classroom, turned off all the lights, did everything we could to get the students safe,” continued Rabon.
+“Then, the teacher actually ran and pulled the fire alarm, because we had no service to call 911 to let anyone know that there was a shooter.”

-Tyler Turner is friends with the person who pulled the fire alarm.
-“My friend…he saw a guy walking with a gun, so he pulled the fire alarm,” the student said.
+Tyler Turner knows the person who pulled the fire alarm.
+“He saw a guy walking with a gun, so he pulled the fire alarm,” the student said.
 Turner reported hearing seven gunshots before running to a nearby car wash and meeting his mother.
 Turner also saw a girl with a bandage around her kneecap get taken away by firefighters.

-Another student told KTRK-TV that he heard as many as 15 gunshots.
+Another student told KTRK-TV that he heard as many as 15 to 20 gunshots.

 “I heard so many people saying there were gunshots and that people were dead,” added student Megan Hunter.